pingidentity/terraform-provider-pingdirectory/docs/resources/default_groovy_scripted_http_servlet_extension.md

 - `description` (String) A description for this HTTP Servlet Extension
 - `response_header` (Set of String) Specifies HTTP header fields and values added to response headers for all requests.
 - `script_argument` (Set of String) The set of arguments used to customize the behavior for the Scripted HTTP Servlet Extension.
 Each configuration property should be given in the form 'name=value'.
+- `script_class` (String) The fully-qualified name of the Groovy class providing the logic for the Groovy Scripted HTTP Servlet Extension.

 ### Read-Only